-Applications for the 2024 Varela Grants will open around early August.
+Applications for the 2024 Varela Grants will open July 31 & close August 28.

 Please carefully read the information below before preparing your application